httpie/cli/README.rst

 `View contributors on GitHub <https://github.com/jkbr/httpie/contributors>`_.

-If you have found a bug or have a feature requests, the `issues tracker <https://github.com/jkbr/httpie/issues>`_ is the place to start a discussion about it.
+If you have found a bug or have a feature request, the `issue tracker <https://github.com/jkbr/httpie/issues?state=open>`_ is the place to start a discussion about it.

 To contribute code or documentation, please first browse the exsiting issues to see if the feature/bug has previously been discussed.
 Then fork `the repository <https://github.com/jkbr/httpie>`_, make changes in your develop branch and submit a pull request.
-Note: Pull requests with tests are 53.6%  more awesome :)
+Note: Pull requests with tests and documentation are 53.6%  more awesome :)

 Before a pull requests is submitted, it's a good idea to run the existing suite of tests::